 Maybe.
 To be eligible, a program must be either an approved CCDF or On My Way Pre-K provider, or a provider that serves children from households at or below 200% of the Federal Poverty Level.
 Please justify in your grant application why you’re in need of the grant funding to serve vulnerable populations.

 No. To be eligible, a program must be either an approved CCDF or On My Way Pre-K provider, or a provider that serves children from vulnerable family populations, defined as households at or below 200% of the Federal Poverty Level.
 Please justify how you serve vulnerable family populations in your application.

-No. You may count any child enrolled in your program AND between the ages of 0 and 5 as of March 1, 2020.
+No. You may count any child enrolled in your program AND between the ages of 0 and 5.
 Any child older than 5 does not count in your enrollment total.
 For example, if your center only serves 3-5-year-olds, you’re eligible to apply under the age criteria and will count those children.
 Additionally, if you serve 5-year-olds who attend kindergarten and come to your program before or after school, they also do not count in your enrollment.

 To save a Microsoft Office document (Word, Excel, PowerPoint) as a PDF, click Save As.
 Under File Format, select PDF.
 To save a page from a web browser as a PDF, select File, then Print and then Save as PDF.
 Some web browsers provide an “Export as PDF” option under File.
 If using a photo on your phone, it should already be a JPEG or PNG format.
 If the photo is not uploading, make sure to turn off your “live photo” setting, retake the photo and try to submit it again.

 Please reach out to your local Child Care Resource and Referral Agency for more information on capacity in your community.
 Find your agency and contact information here.